 In 1979 Baidam, which is the name of the village by the Phewa Lake outside Pokhara, was a quiet little village.
 There were a number of hotels, but they were all basically catering towards the lower segment of the backpacker traveller.

-The flare and atmosphere of an original Nepali village with orange painted mud houses was still in abundance, and cows and cattle were roaming the few paths and streets, which of course were not surfaced.
+The flare and atmosphere of an original Nepali village with orange painted abode houses was still in abundance, and cows and cattle were roaming the few paths and streets, which of course were not surfaced.
 The lake, besides being the inspiration on how to relax, also doubled as bathtub and washing machine.
 In 1979 I stayed in a basic hotel, with no water and no toilet or bathroom facilities, and paid 10 rupees a night.
-At that time less than a dollar a night.
+At that time less than a dollar.